 The methodology for conducting SSAs was developed by Austroads.
-Guidance on the process and further background information can be found in Austroads Research Report AP-R509-16, Safe System Assessment Framework, which is available online from Austroads at: https://www.onlinepublications.austroads.com.au/items/AP-R509-16, (Note: an account is required to download the report).
+Guidance on the process and further background information can be found in Austroads Research Report AP-R509-16, Safe System Assessment Framework, which is available online from Austroads website (Note: an account is required to download the report).